turins/teaching/README.md

 # teaching
-Various materials for bioinformatics courses and seminars that I teach.
+Various materials for bioinformatics courses and hands-on seminars that I teach.